Sbozzolo/kuibit/docs/simdir.rst

 SimDir
 ==============================

-The :py:class:`~.simdir` class provide easy access to simulation data.
+The :py:class:`~.SimDir` class provide easy access to simulation data.
 Most data analysis start by using this object. `SimDir`` takes as input the top level directory containing simulation data, and read and organizes the content.
 ``SimDir`` contains the index of all the information that is possible to extract